 This is not the finest InterContinental hotel in the world.
 It is not a patch on the London InterContinental Park Lane or the London O2 InterContinental, which we are such fans of, but it is a better choice than the Crowne Plaza Muscat.
 Both this InterContinental and it’s cheaper Crowne Plaza sister IHG hotel have club lounges.

-As for the rest of the hotel; the lagoon-style feels more like a public pool rather than a luxury hotel pool but it is large and there’s another pool for serious lappers.
+As for the rest of the hotel, the lagoon-style feels more like a public pool than a luxury hotel pool, but it is large, and there’s another pool for serious lappers.
 The east side of the hotel borders a large construction site, which will be a W Hotel by Marriot Bonvoy and means that there is noise during the day and night.
 There are also a lot of birds in the hotel.
-Noisy parakeets who frequent and roost on the balconies which can result in a great deal of bird poop.
+Noisy parakeets frequent and roost on the balconies, which can result in a great deal of bird poop.

 There are positives to this hotel.
 This InterContinental has been known to provide free club lounge access during June and July to Spire Ambassador IHG loyalty club members and elite members also get a bottle of wine and two amenity plates of food to welcome them.

-They also offer some nice restaurants and a Starbucks and the hotel is conveniently located by the beach.
-While we cannot wholeheartedly currently recommend this hotel, the quality is taken account of in the price.
+They also offer some nice restaurants and a Starbucks, and the hotel is conveniently located by the beach.
+While we cannot wholeheartedly currently recommend this hotel, the quality is taken into account in the price.

 10. Sheraton Oman Hotel Muscat